Claremont-Mudd-Scripps Stags and Athenas

 The Claremont-Mudd-Scripps Stags (men) and Athenas (women) is the joint intercollegiate sports program of Claremont McKenna College, Harvey Mudd College, and Scripps College, all located in Claremont, California.
 The teams participate in the NCAA's Division III as a member of the Southern California Intercollegiate Athletic Conference.

-Individual teams and Graduation Information
+According to the Division III Fall Learfield Director's Cup Standings for the 2016–2017 year, CMS ranks 12th among all Division III programs, and first among SCIAC colleges.

+Varsity teams

 Claremont-Mudd-Scripps competes in 21 men's and women's varsity sports.
 They have won 7 national championships and 346 SCIAC Championships.